Note the pipe operator in this

 #> 2 0.5 5 -7.04 -6.48 -1.99 2.37 0.355 0.598 <dbl [8 × 3]>

-#> 3 5 10 6.32 7.07 7.20 18.4 16.0 11.8 <dbl [8 × 3]>
+#> 3 5 10 6.32 7.07 7.20 18.4 16.0 11.8 <dbl [8 × 3]>Here, the layer convention follows that discussed for \(Z\) above.
+The inner.cube is

-is obtained by doing the reverse transformation of each of the 2dim × dim vertices of the
+obtained by doing the reverse transformation of each of the \(2^{\text{dim}} \times \text{dim}\) vertices

-region of W space which
+of \(W\) space which contains the

-(resp. maximum) over each coordinate of the vertices.
+maximum) over each coordinate of the vertices.
 As such,

-specify an outer bounding
+outer.L and outer.U specify an outer bounding

-hyper-cube, parallel to the axis in the W space.
+hyper-cube, parallel to the axis in the \(W\) space.

 We return to plotting now we more fully understand the layers of the Brownian motion object.
-Consider the W plot:
+Consider the \(W\) plot:

 Here, in the off-diagonal plots to construct the region demarcated by